Understanding Heart Valve Repair/Replacement: A Guide for Medical Tourists

 Echocardiogram

-This common test uses sound waves to make a live picture of your heart.
+This common test uses ultrasound waves to make a live picture of your heart.

 Cardiac MRI

-This gives even clearer pictures and is used if the first test doesn't give enough information.
+This gives even clearer imaging and is used if the first test doesn't give enough information.

 Angiography

-This test uses dye to make the arteries show up clearly in pictures and is used if doctors also suspect artery issues.
+This test uses iodine-based contrast to make the arteries show up clearly in pictures and is used if doctors also suspect artery issues.

 Treatment Choices